bitfocus/companion-module-vimeo-livestreamstudio6/HELP.md

 ---
 ## Presets

 Presets have been created for many commond commands so that creating buttons is easy.
+Presets are listed by type.

+The list of preset buttons you see in the module is dynamic, it is crated based on your active inputs at that moment.
+The buttons that are created use varibles in their name so that they will update when your Livesteam Studio configuration changes.

+Some Presets inlude PNG artwork that is the same as the button/icon in the Livestream Studio software.
+This is done so that there is easy recognition of commands in Companion.

 Type       | Preset               | Description
 ----------|--------------------- | --------------------------------------------------